dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

     While the script is running, you may want to explore the following folders.
 The `PSDepend` module downloads and stores the dependencies into the folder defined as target in the `RequiredModules.psd1`, which is `output\RequiredModules`.

-    >Note: Depending on you machine's speed, your internet connection and the performance of the PowerShell Gallery, the initial build with downloading all the resources may take 5 to 15 minutes.
+    >Note: Depending on your machine's speed, your internet connection and the performance of the PowerShell Gallery, the initial build with downloading all the resources may take 5 to 15 minutes.
 Subsequent builds should take around 2 to 4 minutes.

 1. After the build process has finished, a number of artifacts have been created.
 The artifacts that we need for DSC are the
     - MOF files